mmmorris1975/aws-secrets-sync/README.md

 that the sensitive values are not stored in plaintext in the Terraform state file.

-The program works by taking a value passed in as the 1st argument to the command, which is expected to be a json map of keys and values to upload to the service.
+The program works by taking a value passed in as the 1st argument to the command, which is expected to be a json map of keys and values to upload to the service, and calling the AWS Secrets Manager PutSecretValueInput API.
 The preferred input format is a base64 encoded, gzip compressed string of the json values to upload.
-Other supported formats are a base64 encoded string of json values (not compressed), or just the raw json value; however using values of these types may cause warning from the program, and are less preferred than the base64, gzip format for the values.
+Other supported formats are a base64 encoded string of json values (not compressed), or just the raw json value directly; however using these types of input data may cause warning from the program, and are less preferred than the base64, gzip format for the values.

 If using this tool as part of the `secrets-manager` terraform module, then the input data encoding and compression is automatically handled for you.
 If using the container or command outside of the terraform module, you will need to